Why do people remember some brands and others look just generic?

 To win loyal customers and build a brand people want to talk about, start with what you believe in and why are you doing it all.

-Those values will pave the way to everything in your business: how you make your products and who your customers are, how you communicate and what partnerships you do, etc., etc.
+Those values will shape your brand strategy, paving the way to everything in your business: how you make your products and who your customers are, how you communicate and what partnerships you do, etc., etc.